viamrobotics/docs/docs/registry/upload/_index.md

    For more information on GitHub secrets, see the GitHub documentation for [creating secrets for a repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

-1. Push a commit to your module or [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github).
+1. Push a tag to your repo or [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github).
    The specific step to take to release your software depends on your CI workflow, your GitHub configuration, and the `run` step you defined earlier.
    Once complete, your module will upload to the [Viam registry](https://app.viam.com/registry) with the appropriate version automatically.